slbailey/retrowaves/station/docs/contracts/DJ_ENGINE_CONTRACT.md

 **THINK** **MUST**:

 - Select `next_song` via RotationManager
+- Extract MP3 metadata (title, artist, album, duration) for `next_song` and store it in the `AudioEvent.metadata` field
 - Select 0..N IDs (station identification clips)
 - Optionally select `intro` and/or `outro` for the next song
 - Determine whether selected ID is legal (metadata only, no file I/O)